numpy/numpy/doc/source/reference/arrays.promotion.rst

   between any NumPy integer with any Python integer value by casting both to ``float64``.

-It should be noted that while these exceptions can apply to more functions, NumPy may choose to not implement them in all such cases.
+In principle, some of these exceptions may make sense for other functions.
+Please raise an issue if you feel this is the case.

 Promotion of non-numerical datatypes
 ------------------------------------

-NumPy extends the promotion to non-numerical types, although in most cases promotion is not well defined and simply rejected.
+NumPy extends the promotion to non-numerical types, although in many cases promotion is not well defined and simply rejected.

 The following rules apply:
 * NumPy byte strings (``np.bytes_``) can be promoted to unicode strings (``np.str_``).
-A ``result_type``
+The promotion takes into account the length of both.
 * For some purposes NumPy will promote almost any other datatype to strings.
   This applies to array creation or concatenation.
 * The array constructers like ``np.array()`` will use ``object`` dtype when